Yellowstone Hiking Guides

 Description:

 Yellowstone Hiking Guides leads day-long interpretive van tours to Yellowstone's most iconic landmarks.
-Two tours are offered six days a week, late May through September.
+Two tours are offered six days a week, May through October.
 Lower Loop Active Van Tour to see top sights like Grand Prismatic Hot Spring, Old Faithful Geyser, Yellowstone Lake, and the waterfalls of the Grand Canyon of the Yellowstone River (3 miles hiking along developed trails).
 Upper Loop Wildlife Van Tour to see Yellowstone's rare wildlife in the Lamar Valley, as well as Mammoth Hot Springs and other unique sights (short hikes to overlooks).
 10-12 hour work days, 3-5 day work week (flexible scheduling).
 A day in the life of a YHG Van Tour Guide: Drive from YHG headquarters to West Yellowstone, MT in a company vehicle to pick up guests.
 Meet and greet guests before entering the park's West Entrance.
 Tour through Yellowstone's wild lands, eating lunch along the way.
 Return each guest to their lodging, maintain the vehicle, and return to YHG headquarters.
 Clean up and prepare for the next tour.

 Skills: